 What is Automation?

 Automation has become a necessity for many electronic producers, making it easy to create a sense of evolution and movement in their music and really keep the listener’s attention.
 But what exactly is automation?
 Essentially, automation allows you to map out where in your track you want different parameters to change.
-A pretty standard example would be automating the volume of an instrument track so that it gradually fades in rather than suddenly coming in at full volume.
+A pretty standard example would be automating the volume of an instrument track.
+This lets you gradually fade parts in or out.

 Many DAWs have the ability to automate almost anything you want to create cool effects and variations throughout your tracks.
 However, with GarageBand on iOS, the only parameter that we can automate is the volume of each track – which is somewhat limiting.
 But even so, we’re able to create a whole host of interesting effects with just volume automation.